agera-edc/DataSpaceConnector/docs/integration-testing.md

 ./gradlew -p extensions/azure/cosmos test -DIncludeTags="azure-cosmos-db-integration-test"
 ```

-_Command as `./gradlew :extensions:azure:cosmos test -DIncludeTags="azure-cosmos-db-integration-test"` does not executed tests from all sub-modules.
-So we need to use `-p` to specify the module project path._
+_Command as `./gradlew :extensions:azure:cosmos test -DIncludeTags="azure-cosmos-db-integration-test"` does not execute tests from all sub-modules so we need to use `-p` to specify the module project path._

 ## Running them in the CI pipeline